 The road where I walk most days has only a moderate amount of traffic.
 Near my house it’s paved, but further on it turns to gravel.
 There’s no posted speed limit, but most drivers don’t exceed thirty miles an hour.
-Besides being a routine that keeps me healthy, walking is also a time when I can concentrate on trying to remember myself and put aside the cares and identifications of my day to day life.
+Besides being a routine that keeps me healthy, walking is also a time when I can concentrate on trying to remember myself and put aside the cares and identifications of my day-to-day life.
 I have many little exercises that I use to keep myself focused in the moment, but in truth often to see what is in front of me is exercise enough.
 Over the years I have found that walking can clear my mind of stagnant thoughts because as I make my way down the road the impressions constantly change.
 This continuous stream of new impressions is an antidote to a mind caught in an obsession.

 During my many walks I’ve often observed that there is something about the physics of seeing a car coming toward me that is very disturbing.
 The weight of the car combined with its speed makes it a real threat to the well-being of the body.
-You would think that this insight would be welcomed by the instinctive center, but it’s not.
+You would think that this insight would be welcomed by the instinctive function, but it’s not.
 The mechanism for survival in the instinctive center takes great pains to hide these kinds of perceptions.
 Though the instinctive center has adapted itself to staying out of the path of large, fast-moving objects, like cars, it seems to prefer to alienate such experiences from our general knowledge of ourselves.
 Even though we are adept at removing ourselves from the path of a car, we buffer the perception of the danger that is inherent in walking down a road or, for that matter, in living in a modern city.
 In other words we don’t normally see and feel our daily peril with the whole of our being.